Babiana: Stems

 The stems are circular in cross-section and usually covered in short or velvety uniseriate hairs.
 Although the stem of B. spiralis is covered in velvety hairs, most species of section Antholyzoides lack hair or virtually so.
 The stem in Babiana species is often branched, in some species repeatedly so and mostly upright, but strongly inclined or even horizontal in B. auriculata and B. pilosa.
 The stems may be entirely or largely underground in the majority of the species of section Teretifolieae, and also in B. ambigua and B. scabrifolia (section Babiana).
 Usually however, the spike is born close to or slightly above the surface.
-Babiana ringens is a remarkable species in which the main axis is sterile and all flowers occur on one or more short sidebranches (see B. ringens australis in the Species overview).
+Babiana ringens is a remarkable species in which the main axis is sterile and all flowers occur on one or more short side branches (see B. ringens australis in the Species overview).
 The flower buds are arranged in two parallel rows along the inflorescence stem, but when the flowers open, the stem may have twisted and the flowers may appear to be arranged almost spirally or are oriented all in the same direction.
 In any species, the number of flower buds may differ considerably between inflorescences, but some species typically have more than others.
 This may partly reflect the size of the plants.
 B. minuta and B. pauciflora both consistently have only few flower buds.
 Each flower is subtended by two bracts, the outer bract usually larger and clasping the inner bract.
 Both bracts are typically leafy in texture and green in colour except for the tip that is usually dry.
 Sometimes the bracts are russet in colour.
 In B. secunda, the bracts are entirely rusty and dry, and in the series Scariosae of section Babiana the bracts are translucent and dry-membranous.
 The bracts are usually velvety, soft or sometimes silky hairy on their outer surface, but in section Antholyzoides often hairless.
 The inner bracts may be forked at the tips sometimes as deep as midlength, or may be divided almost or entirely to the base, the two halves sometimes connected by a transparent dry membrane.
 Such divided inner bracts are a common character of the species in the section Babiana, and are likely derived.
 In the species of the section Antholyzoides the bracts are relatively short and the firm, mostly smooth inner bracts are split to about midlength and two fairly dominant ribs divide the membranous tissue.